denisdeejay/shinobi-utils/vagrant-ispconfig/README.md

 	sudo ipfw add 100 fwd 127.0.0.1,8080 tcp from any to me 80 sudo ipfw add 101 fwd 127.0.0.1,8443 tcp from any to me 443

+## Further setup for OSX (Optional)

+We like to set up the following aliases to assist with easy vagrant up, halt and ssh and port forwarding of ports 80 & 443!

+Add the following to your ~/.profile

+	# Vagrant
+	alias vagrant-ssh='cd ~/Vagrant/dev-ispconfig/;vagrant ssh'
+	alias vagrant-up='cd ~/Vagrant/dev-ispconfig/;vagrant up; sudo ipfw add 100 fwd 127.0.0.1,8080 tcp from any to me 80; sudo ipfw add 101 fwd 127.0.0.1,8443 tcp from any to me 443' alias vagrant-halt='cd ~/Vagrant/dev-ispconfig/; vagrant halt'

 ## Vagrantize